LillianLuzinsky/VueWithCodeSydney/README.md

 2) Display details list rendering onto the page with the v-for loop
 3) How to write alias to display each string of the details array
 4) How to render a more complex list with dot notation
+5) How to us :key bind to keep track of each nodes identity.

 ### What I've learned